 On Foot (Recommended)

-Walking across is almost always faster.
-Park your car in La Linea (plenty of affordable parking near the border) and walk through.
-Pedestrian queues are usually short and move quickly.
+Walking across is commonly faster.
+Park in La Linea, where affordable parking is available close to the border on the Spanish side, and walk through.
+Pedestrian queues typically move quickly outside peak hours.

-Peak pedestrian times: 9am-10am (workers heading in) and 4pm-6pm (workers and tour buses heading out).
-Outside these windows, you'll usually walk straight through.
+Peak pedestrian times: 9am to 10am (workers heading into Gibraltar) and 4pm to 6pm (workers and tour groups heading out).
+Outside these windows, you will commonly walk straight through.

 By Car